Singulink/Singulink.Cryptography.PasswordHasher/README.md

 **Singulink.Cryptography.PasswordHasher** greatly simplifies implementing security best practices with upgradable hash algorithm passwords.
 Hashes are upgradable in the sense that you can easily transition them to a different algorithm or increase the total number of iterations as periodically required in order to maintain the desired level of password security.

-Support for SHA256, SHA384 and SHA512 using PBKDF2 for iteration is included out-of-the-box (as well as SHA1, but only for reading/upgrading legacy hashes).
+Support for PBKDF2 (SHA256/SHA384/SHA512) and Argon2 (Argon2i/Argon2d/Argon2id) is included out-of-the-box.
+PBKDF2 with SHA1 is also supported but only for reading/upgrading legacy hashes.
 Other algorithms (i.e. bcrypt, scrypt, etc) can be easily plugged in by adding a custom implementation of the `PasswordHashAlgorithm` class, which only requires overriding a single `Hash` method which generates the hash.

+An additional layer of security can be added by encrypting hashes with a master key that is stored outside of the database so that hashes are not compromised if an attacker gains access to the database.
+AES128 encryption is included out-of-the-box, but other algorithms can be easily plugged in by adding a custom implementation of the `HashEncryptionAlgorithm` class which only requires overriding an `Encrypt`, `Decrypt` and `IsValidKeySize` method.
+Master keys can be updated or rotated with minimal effort.

+**PasswordHasher** implements RFC 8265 / RFC 7613 PRECIS Framework-compliant password normalization to ensure users don't have any Unicode encoding related issues with entering passwords.
+All spaces are replaced with standard ASCII spaces, invalid Unicode and control characters are blocked, and passwords are normalized to normalization Form C as per the spec.
+Normalization can be turned on or off with a simple boolean property.

 ### About Singulink